High School Internship

 What is Urban Alliance?

 Urban Alliance is a national youth development nonprofit that provides economically-disadvantaged young people with the exposure, opportunity, support, and training needed to prepare them for lifelong economic self-sufficiency.
 Urban Alliance’s core program matches underserved high school seniors with paid, professional internships, job skills training, one-on-one mentoring, and ongoing post-program support in order to expand their idea of what is possible for their future.
-Urban Alliance currently serves youth in Baltimore, Chicago, Northern Virginia, and Washington, D.C., with a fifth region coming in fall 2018.
+Urban Alliance currently serves youth in Baltimore, Chicago, Detroit, Northern Virginia, and Washington, D.C.

 What can Urban Alliance do for high school seniors?